Duration & Fees

 Included Activity: Chobe National Park Overnight Mobile Excursion

-On returning to camp there will be some free time to relax at leisure.
+On returning to camp there will be some free time to relax at leisure - perhaps take a boat cruise on the Chobe River, which is an optional excursion, or spend the time relaxing at the swimming pool.

-Today travel is in a south-westerly direction to the southern reaches of the Okavango Delta and the destination, Maun, from where the exploration of the Okavango Delta begins.
-On the route there will be stops at Botswana's 'meat' borders - check points that were set up to protect the thriving beef export industry from the spread of disease.
-This evening preparations and packing will be done for the two night excursion.
+Maun is the starting point for travel into the Delta and it is from here that the exploration of the Okavango Delta begins.
+This evening preparations and packing will be done for the overnight excursion.
 It is suggested that a smaller daypack might be useful which can be used to pack the supplies needed for this short excursion.
 The trip leader will give a briefing on what is needed and what to expect, prior to the trip into the Delta.

 The Delta is a huge expanse of water, which has travelled from the Angolan highlands, spreading out to form the largest inland delta in the world.
 Studded with exotic islands, it is renowned for its incredible variety of bird life and animals and is unique to Southern Africa.